2025–26 Premier League: Teams

-Twenty teams are competing in the league: the top seventeen teams from the previous season and three promoted from the Championship.
-The promoted clubs are Leeds United, Burnley, and Sunderland, returning to the top flight after absences of two, one, and eight years, respectively.
-They replaced Leicester City, Ipswich Town, and Southampton, who were relegated after a single season in the Premier League.
-This marked the second consecutive season, and only the third time in English top-flight history, in which all three promoted teams were relegated after just one season.
+Twenty teams competed in the league – the top seventeen teams from the previous season and three promoted from the Championship.
+The promoted teams were Leeds United, Burnley, and Sunderland, returning to the top flight after absences of two, one, and eight years, respectively.
+They replaced Leicester City, Ipswich Town, and Southampton, who were all relegated to the Championship after one year in the top flight.
+This marked the second consecutive season, and only the third time in Premier League history, in which all three promoted teams were relegated after just one season.